Buick Enclave: 2022 refresh

+Safety

 China (2020)

 On October 22, 2019, Buick unveiled the Chinese-market Enclave.
 It is a "mid-size plus" version of the Enclave which utilizes GM's C1 short wheelbase platform.
 It went on sale in that region in late 2019.
 While it has the similar features as the full-size North American Enclave, the Chinese version is shorter with a design different from its counterpart; there are no plans to make it available in North America.
 Buick planned to name the Chinese version "Envoy" (a name previously used on a GMC midsize SUV in North America from 1998 to 2007) but elected to use the Enclave name instead.

 The Chinese Enclave features GM's Electronic Precision Shift technology, and is equipped exclusively with a turbocharged 2.0L LSY engine that makes 233 hp, mated to the new GM nine-speed automatic transmission.

+Third generation (2025)

+General Motors unveiled the third generation Enclave on April 9, 2024, it will be available in three trim levels: Preferred, Sport Touring and Avenir.

+The exterior styling of the Enclave was inspired by the Buick Wildcat EV concept car.
+The Enclave features signature winged LED DRLs, checkmark-style LED headlights and cross-car full width LED taillights.
+There is a walk-up lighting animation feature on the Avenir trim.

+The interior has a floating center console with an ultra-wide 30-inch display for both the instrument cluster and touchscreen infotainment system - the largest screen in its class.

+All Enclave trim levels are powered by a turbocharged 2.5L inline-four gasoline engine producing 328 hp and 326 lbft of torque paired to a 8-speed automatic transmission.

+Safety

+The 2025 Enclave was awarded "Top Safety Pick+ by IIHS.
+The Enclave is the first Buick product to feature Super Cruise hands free advanced driver assistance system (ADAS), which includes Driver Attention Assist and Enhanced Automatic Park Assist and a digital rear-view camera mirror (on the Avenir trim).
+Other available driving assistance system features are Blind Zone Steering Assist, Departure Warning, Intersection Automatic Emergency Braking and Lane Keep Assist.

 Sales

 Awards

 The Enclave received the Best New SUV/CUV (over C$60,000) from the AJAC in 2008.